QuaternionPi/Ninja-Community-College/Design.md

 ## Carrying
 - Units can pick up and carry objects
 - This includes items around the map and unconscious units
+- Carrying 'heavy' objects causes a move speed penalty
+- Carrying limits the use of weapons

 # Combat

 # Abilities

+# Factions
+## Ninjas
+- Units can be sent into hell to reduce demon aggression
+  - Higher level higher reduction in aggression
+  - Can come back in difficult circumstances
+  - Can appear in battles in hell

+## Cultists

+## Demons

 # Graphics